-The City of East Palo Alto's water system is under a 25 year agreement with American Water.
+The City of East Palo Alto's water system is under a 25-year agreement with American Water.
 In this agreement with the City of East Palo Alto, American Water provides all operations and maintenance works for the system.
 American Water reads all meters, provides customer service and billing, and payment collection.
 With a history dating back to 1886, American Water is the largest and most geographically diverse U.S. publicly traded water and wastewater utility company.
-The company employs more than 6,700 dedicated professionals who provide regulated and market-based drinking water, wastewater and other related services to an estimated 15 million people in 47 states and Ontario, Canada.
+The company employs more than 7,100 dedicated professionals who provide regulated and market-based drinking water, wastewater and other related services to more than 14 million people in 46 states.
 More information can be found by visiting www.amwater.com.